kacesera/Makers-Progress/README.md

 **Assessment:** Create a couple of examples and explain the concepts.

 **Evaluation:** Send my assessment to a coach for feedback on my understanding.

+---
+## Week 2:
+**Goals:**

+- Build a simple web app
+- Follow an effective debugging process for web applications
+- Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS)
+- Explain the MVC pattern

+## October 13th
+**Goal/Objective:** Explore and learn about servers.

+**Methodology:** Complete the 'Servers' & 'HTTP Servers' practicals, and participate in the 'Process Modelling HTTP' workshop.

+**Assessment:** Complete the exercises in those practicals and explain how these servers work at a basic level.

+**Evaluation:** Ask a coach to look over my explanation and exercises to check understanding.